NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8securityauth.md

 ## 🚀 Next Steps

-Now that we have fully documented Our **existing login and authentication approach**, we’re ready to:
+Now that we have fully documented our **existing login and authentication approach**, we’re ready to:

 ✅ Identify **gaps** in security (e.g., CSRF protection, concurrent sessions)